 Jon Ronson informs us that the Cullen family’s attempt to reconcile the chain of events that led to Richard Cullen’s suicide, recalled for Mr. Ronson a song from Bob Dylan:

-Mr. Ronson’s Who Killed Richard Cullen piece is a well-researched, in depth, and well-written condemnation of the credit card industry, and I highly encourage anyone that has thoughts of signing up for a credit card –for whatever reason– to read it.
-His final, and most thorough condemnation arrives when he finds that the Cullens were conspicuously targeted because they lived in an area that the computer program Mosaic found contained individuals that would need money, and own their own home at the same time (an important aspect in the program should the need to seize property arise), coupled with the idea that the people in this area probably are not smart enough to read the small print and spot the pitfalls.
+Mr. Ronson’s Who Killed Richard Cullen piece is a well-researched, in depth, and well-written condemnation of the credit card industry, and I highly encourage anyone who has thoughts of signing up for a credit card –for whatever reason– to read it.
+His final, and most thorough condemnation arrives when he finds that the Cullens were conspicuously targeted because they lived in an area that the computer program Mosaic found contained individuals that would need money.
+The computer program targeted people who own their home (an important aspect in the program should the need to seize property arise), coupled with the idea that the people in this area probably might not be smart enough to read the small print and spot the pitfalls.
 Mr. Ronson also finds the man most responsible for the deregulation that freed up the credit card industry to allow lower class individuals the same access to credit that the other classes had.
-Mr. Ronson also got that man, a Lord Griffiths of Fforestfach –the vice chair-man of Goldman Sachs International, a former director of the Bank of England, and once the head of Margaret Thatcher’s Domestic Policy Unit— to admit that he was in favor of breaking up the “classic cartel” that was the banking industry of December 1970.
-At that time, he says, it was “very much a middle-class preserve, and I believed that the democratisation of credit had to be a good thing.
+A Lord Griffiths of Fforestfach –the vice chair-man of Goldman Sachs International, a former director of the Bank of England, and once the head of Margaret Thatcher’s Domestic Policy Unit– admitted that he was in favor of breaking up the “classic cartel” that was the banking industry of December 1970.
+At that time, he says, credit was “very much a middle-class preserve and I believed that the democratization of credit had to be a good thing.
 Everyone in principle should have access to credit.

-“The only way in which to make banking a competitive industry is to remove all obstacles to potential new entrants into the industry.”
+“The only way in which to make banking a competitive industry is to remove all obstacles to potential new entrants into the industry,” he says.
 It was, by all accounts, a key factor in the subsequent deregulation of UK banking.

 He concludes by saying, “I don’t think anyone would have foreseen how innovative and aggressive and competitive the financial services would become in their techniques,” he says.
 “The whole lot of them are to blame.”
 He pauses.
 “I’m not advocating a return to the status quo.
 But the pendulum has swung much too far.”